Introduction

 which is the maximum a posteriori (MAP) estimate.
 This provides a decision-theoretic justification for

-the MAP estimator that we encountered in Part 14.
+the MAP estimator that we encountered in our earlier treatment of Bayesian inference.

 The Reject Option